 Symptoms of Locked Stifle Joints in Horses

-In severe cases, a horse's hind leg will look obviously locked, making it hard to overlook a problem.
+In severe cases, a horse's hind leg will look obviously locked, making it hard to overlook.
 It may stretch its leg out behind it when trying to walk, or it may kick backward and step oddly to get the stifle joint to release.
 Your horse may not be able to alleviate its locked joint on its own and may drag its leg behind.
-Then, for no visible reason, the leg may just snap back into normal position (you may even hear a click when this happens).
+Then, for no visible reason, the leg may snap back into normal position (you may even hear a click when this happens).
 If this happens—and even if everything appears fine—get him checked by a professional.

 Causes of Locked Stifle Joints